Nasdaq (NDAQ)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

 We were impressed by how significantly Nasdaq blew past analysts’ revenue expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock remained flat at $89.75 immediately following the results.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 1.9% to $100.59 immediately after reporting.

 11. Is Now The Time To Buy Nasdaq?

-Nasdaq isn’t a bad business, but we have other favorites.
-To kick things off, its revenue growth was solid over the last five years.
-And while Nasdaq’s declining pre-tax profit margin shows the business has become less efficient, its solid ROE suggests it has grown profitably in the past.
+Nasdaq has some positive attributes, but it isn’t one of our picks.
+First off, its revenue growth was impressive over the last five years.
+And while its declining pre-tax profit margin shows the business has become less efficient, its solid ROE suggests it has grown profitably in the past.